-The process of sponsoring a well in Africa is simple.
+The process of sponsoring a water project in Africa is simple.

-We work very hard to keep our drillers busy, and try to ensure they always have a back-log of work.
+We work very hard to keep our implementers busy, and try to ensure they always have a back-log of work.
 That simply means that your project will be constructed about 8-12 months after your donation.
-Please note that if you indicate a specific country for your gift, it may take a bit longer if our partners are booked up.

-We won't send your donation to the field until just before it's ready to dig - keeping everything safe, secure...and accountable.
+We won't send your donation to the field until just before it's ready to begin construction - keeping everything safe, secure...and accountable.

-A water project costs more than just the well.
+A water project costs more than just the hardware.

 To ensure each project is done right and lasts for many years, there are three essential phases to every project including:

-When you sponsor an entire project, you'll be an integral part of the effort from the very beginning to clean water flowing and over the life of the well!
+When you sponsor an entire project, you'll be an integral part of the effort from the very beginning to clean water flowing and throughout its lifetime!
 We'll show you how all along the way.

-Currently, we're working to fund new wells, well rehabilitations, rain water catchments and spring protection schemes at schools, medical clinics, and churches and community centers in Kenya, Sierra Leone, Uganda, South Sudan and Rwanda.
+Currently, we're working to fund new wells, well rehabilitations, rain water catchments and spring protection schemes at schools, medical clinics, and churches and community centers in Kenya, Sierra Leone, and Uganda.
 Individual sites are each open to the public and can serve large groups of people.

-We're committed to providing a reasonable estimate of well usage.
-It doesn't help anyone to overstate the true impact of a well.
+We're committed to providing a reasonable estimate of usage.
+It doesn't help anyone to overstate the true impact of a water project.

-Most of our recent projects actually serve about 500 people, which we consider the upper end of a resonable limit for any hand-pumped well.
+Most of our recent projects actually serve around 500 people, which we consider the upper end of a reasonable limit for any hand-pumped well.
 Spring catchments serve around 200 or so.

-Still, the number of people who use a well will vary by location.
+Still, the number of people who use a water project will vary by location.
 If you've seen claims of wells serving thousands, ask questions.
-It's important to realize that simply because a community has a population of 1,000 people, it does not mean a single well can serve them all.
+It's important to realize that simply because a community has a population of 1,000 people, it does not mean a single project can serve them all.

 Managing a water project over time is just as important as how many people it can serve.
 To make sure the projects we fund last as long as possible, we go back and check to find out what's working and what's not.
 We work hard to do the greatest good with your gifts.

-Properly maintained, each pump can provide clean, safe drinking water for upwards of ten years or so before needing a complete overhaul or replacement.
-Some locations will last longer, some will not.
+Properly maintained, a pump can provide clean, safe drinking water for upwards of ten years or so before needing a complete overhaul or replacement.
+Properly maintained, other types of projects can last even longer.

 Yes, of course!
-Our well drilling teams are great at sending pictures and updates back to us as they work.
-We'll pass those on to you through our Project Updates - listing you and your team as the sponsors (you can choose to remain anonymous too).
+Our implementation teams are great at sending pictures and updates back to us as they work.
+We'll pass those on to you through our Project Reports - listing you and your team as the sponsors (you can choose to remain anonymous too).